awused/aw-shuffle/README.md

 Use `Close()` to safely close persistent pickers.
 Calling any methods on a closed picker is an error.
 Closing non-persistent pickers is optional but encouraged.

+## Standalone Executable

+The strpick directory contains a standalone executable that can be used in shell scripts to select random strings.
+It reads strings from stdin, one per line, and takes two arguments: a directory for a leveldb database and the number of items to be returned.

 # How It Works

 Builds an in-memory red-black interval tree and tracks the recency of each item by assigning each one a generation.